Dean of Students/Art Instructor

 BA Photography and Anthropology - Bloomsburg University

-“I believe that students can learn critical, creative and bold thinking skills while learning responsibility and accountability.
+“I believe that students can learn critical, creative, and bold thinking skills while learning responsibility and accountability.
 This in combination with respect for their peers, teachers, and themselves develops character, which creates awesome adults and leaders.
 These skills are learned in both our academic classrooms and in art classes.
 MMI is an excellent school where students can be exposed to all aspects of art and learn how they can incorporate art into their daily lives and future careers giving our students an edge”.

 “My personal interests include painting, photography, sewing (including making my own clothes), yoga, gardening, training my dog, Picasso, to be a therapy dog, and watching my son race quarter midgets and micros.
 I also volunteer at Lehigh Valley Quarter Midget Racing club as a flagger and pit steward.”
 Her three eldest children are MMI graduates.

 A graduate of the one-of-a-kind Moore College of Art and Design Masters in Art Education program with an Emphasis in Special Populations in 2016, Mrs. Ferry’s research entitled: Turning Anxiety into Creativity: Using Postmodern Principles to Alleviate Anxiety and Stress in the Art Curriculum and Beyond is published and she is honored to have been part of the program.
+In 2017 Mrs. Ferry was awarded the PAEA Outstanding Art Educator of the Year Award for Non-Public Schools.